atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 #### ADA Accessibility Guidelines (ADAAG) for Transportation Vehicles &ndash; Update (rail vehicles).

-This rulemaking would update the Board&rsquo;s existing accessibility guidelines for transportation vehicles that operate on fixed guideway systems (e.g., rapid rail, light rail, commuter rail, and intercity rail) covered by the ADA.
-The existing rail vehicles guidelines were initially promulgated in 1991, and need an update to, among other things, keep pace with newer accessibility-related technologies, harmonize with recently developed national and international consensus standards, and incorporate recommendations from the Board&rsquo;s Rail Vehicles Access Advisory Committee&rsquo;s report.
+This rulemaking would update the Board’s existing accessibility guidelines for transportation vehicles that operate on fixed guideway systems (e.g., rapid rail, light rail, commuter rail, and intercity rail) covered by the ADA.
+The existing rail vehicles guidelines were initially promulgated in 1991, and need an update to, among other things, keep pace with newer accessibility-related technologies, harmonize with recently developed national and international consensus standards, and incorporate recommendations from the Board’s Rail Vehicles Access Advisory Committee’s report.
 Past and recent efforts related to this regulatory initiative include:

 <ul>
   <li> notice of intent to establish advisory committee: February 14, 2013</li>